mailgun/documentation/source/api-intro.rst

 Webhooks
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Mailgun can also POST data to your application when events (opens, clicks, bounces, etc.) occur or when you use Routes.
-You can read more about :ref:`manual-webhooks` and :ref:`um-routes` in the :ref:`user-manual`.
+You can read more about :ref:`webhooks` and :ref:`um-routes` in the :ref:`user-manual`.